13 ways to lower your cell phone bill

 Unfortunately, there isn’t a built-in feature on iOS to provide a data limit alert.
 Instead, you can install a third-party app on your iPhone to set data limits.

-Buying a phone through your carrier as part of a phone plan can lock you into additional $20 to $40 monthly installments for the new phone on your bill.
+Buying a mobile phone through your carrier as part of a phone plan can lock you into a contract with an additional $20 to $40 in monthly installments, increasing your overall cell phone bill.

-Adding lines to your cell phone plan allows you to take advantage of discounted rates, bundled services and financing incentives, which can help lower your overall cell phone bill.
+Adding lines to your cell phone plan allows you to take advantage of discounted rates, bundled services and special financing incentives for customers.
+Mobile carriers like Astound offer multi-line discounts on family plans when you bundle them with internet services, offering savings that can lower your overall cell phone bill.

-It’s important to look carefully at your bill to be sure that you aren’t paying for a plan that includes services you don’t need.
+It’s important to carefully review your bill to be sure that you aren’t paying for a plan that includes cell phone services you don’t need.

 For example, you may be paying for an unlimited talk, text and data plan, but you only use your data sparingly and don’t use all of your text and talk time.

-On the other hand, if you find yourself routinely exceeding the data limit on a limited plan, an unlimited plan may be a more cost-effective solution.
+On the other hand, if you find yourself routinely exceeding the data cap on a limited plan, an unlimited plan may be a more cost-effective solution.

-You should also research whether your carrier’s extra perks like offering subscription services for streaming movies and music can help save you money.
+You should also check whether your carrier provides extra perks, like offering subscription services for streaming movies and music or sports packages.
+These benefits can add value to your plan and help you plan your monthly budget effectively.

-The taxes and fees charged to your monthly payment are determined by your location.
-So if you’ve moved or someone on your shared plan has relocated to a different area with lower fees and taxes, updating your service address could result in significant savings.
+Your service location determines the taxes and fees charged to your monthly payment.
+If you move, or if someone on your shared plan relocates to a different area with lower fees and taxes, updating your service address with your cell phone provider could result in significant savings.

 See how much you can save